-See the power vent manufacturer's operating instructions supplied in your InfoCase for further instructinos, care and cleaning information.
+See the power vent manufacturer's operating instructions supplied in your InfoCase.

 TOOL AND LADDER STORAGE

 The roof ladder extension and various supplied tools are stored in clips on the walls of one or two of the exterior storage compartments.
 The following photo(s) show typical tools and arrangements.